flutter/packages/packages/animations/README.md

 This package contains pre-canned animations for commonly-desired effects.
 The animations can be customized with your content and dropped into your application to delight your users.

-To see examples of the following animations on a device or simulator, run the example app.
-From `packages/animations`, run the following:
+To see examples of the following animations on a device or simulator:

 ```bash
 cd example/